Staenberg Camping Chavurah

-SLBC is proud to partner with Ramah National Commission to present the SLBC Tefilah & Shira Kallah (Feb 14-17) that leads the SLBC National Conference (Feb 19-21).
-Join Eliana Light, Rabbi Josh Warshawsky, and special guest presenters and educators as we explore the rich history of our liturgical heritage and discuss how to craft meaningful prayer experiences, no matter the time or place, virtual or in person.
+SLBC is proud to partner with Ramah National Commission to present the SLBC National Conference.
+Join Rabbi Josh Warshawsky and special guest presenters and educators as we explore the rich history of our liturgical heritage and discuss how to craft meaningful prayer experiences, no matter the time or place, virtual or in person.
 Where do we fit into our own prayer experience and how can we take others on that journey for themselves?
 As both pray-ers and practitioners, let’s sing, learn, move, create, and open our hearts together.

-* The SLBC Tefilah & Shira Kallah is open to participants from all denominations.
+* The SLBC Ramah Chavurah is open to participants from all denominations.

 SLBC has really taught me what it means to be an all-around engaging educator, not just someone who can teach text.